TortugaResearch/Tortuga.Chain/Tortuga.Chain/Documentation/Page/CommandBuilders/Upsert.md

 Upsert will honor the IgnoreOnInsert and IgnoreOnUpdate attributes.

+If you use the ChangedPropertiesOnly option, only properties marked as changed by `IPropertyChangeTracking.ChangedProperties()` will be used for the insert part of the operation.
+This interface is found in the `Tortuga.Anchor.ComponentModel` namespace.

 Alternately, a parameter dictionary of type IReadonlyDictionary<string, object> may be used.
 Again, the primary keys will be read from database metadata.

 ## SQL Generation